dylan-profiler/visions/docs/_sources/visions/introduction.rst.txt

 How to navigate
 ---------------

-This documentation is divided with the following audiences in mind (you can decide which one you are at any moment):
+This documentation is subdivided with the following audiences in mind (you can decide which one you are at any moment):

 **The New Kid On The Block**
     The basic information you need to setup and start